in2greece-logo

 The Greek government is a parliamentary representative democratic republic, with the President serving as the head of state and the Prime Minister leading the government.
 The current President is Katerina Sakellaropoulou, who assumed office in March 2020.

 The Hellenic Parliament consists of 300 members elected for a four-year term through a system of proportional representation.
-Greece has a multi-party system, with New Democracy and SYRIZA being two major political parties that have been alternating power since 2015.
+Greece has a multi-party system, with New Democracy, PASOK and SYRIZA being the three major political parties that have been alternating power since 1974.

 Despite having faced financial crises in recent years, the Greek government has implemented various economic reforms to improve its economy.
 The major sectors contributing to Greece’s GDP are tourism, shipping industry and agriculture.